Multivariate Bayesian dynamic modeling for causal prediction: Case Study Analyses

-Figure~\ref{fig:wave1_bma} shows the temporal trajectories of one-step predictive log likelihoods and implied cumulative BMA weights up to each time $t$ for each of several models $\mathcal{M}_i$ indexed by $i\in \{1,2,3,4,10\}$ principal components.
-The latter are the synthetic control predictors from the dominant principal components in the control store series, as earlier discussed.
-The time $t$ predictive log-likelihood values $\log\{p(\vect{Y}_t| {\cal D}_{t-1}, {\cal M}_i)\}$ reflect predictive \lq\lq fit'' of each model $i$ to the current (weekly) observation, while the BMA weights $Pr(M_i|{\cal D}_t)$ show cumulating evidence across models $\mathcal{M}_i$ as time progresses.
+{\bf Monitoring Model Probabilities.} Figure~\ref{fig:wave1_bma} shows the trajectories of one-step predictive log likelihoods and cumulative BMA weights up to each time $t$ for each of several models $\cM_h$ indexed by $h\in \{1,2,3,4,10\}$ principal components.
+The latter are the synthetic control predictors from the principal components in the control store series.
+The time $t$ predictive log-likelihood values $\log\{p(\vect{Y}_t| {\cal D}_{t-1}, \cM_h)\}$ reflect predictive \lq\lq fit'' of each model $\cM_h$ to the current (weekly) observation, while the BMA weights $Pr(\cM_h|{\cal D}_t)$ show cumulating evidence across models $\cM_h$ as time progresses.

-By the end of the training period, models using the first and the first two principal components each have roughly 50\% posterior probability.
-This is consistent with the data following a low-dimensional latent factor model where the first two principal components track general trends influencing produce sales.
-The first component captures about 60\% of the total variability of control stores, the second an additional 10\%.
-Note how model probabilities vary over time, with extreme weights on one versus two components for varying time periods.
-This is characteristic of BMA, in which otherwise apparently modest changes in the time $t$ log marginal likelihoods can induce large swings in resulting model probabilities.
-The practical conclusions here are that (a) models with more than two principal component synthetic predictors are ruled out, while (b) models based on one or two components are generally very similar in predictive fit, so averaging the two will yield minor differences and formal inferences can be based on such an average.
+By the end of the training period, models with 1 or 2 principal components each have roughly 50\% posterior probability.
+Component 1 captures about 60\% of the total variability of control stores, component 2 an additional 10\%.
+Model probabilities vary over time but, at the end of training, models with more than 2 components are ruled out.
+Models based on 1 or 2 components are very similar in predictive fit, so averaging them will yield minor differences and formal inferences can be based on such an average